 Form 433 requires the preparation of financial statements and the attachment of documentation and support for your numbers.
 It is not an easy form to complete.
 However, the effort to complete Form 433 is worth the reward if you qualify for the IRS Hardship Program which puts a hold on IRS collection activity.

-Form 433 is used by the IRS to evaluate your ability to pay for food, housing, vehicle expenses, utilities, clothing, transportation, medical treatment and other essentials.
+Form 433 is used by the IRS to evaluate your ability to pay for food, housing, vehicle expenses, utilities, clothing, transportation, medical treatment, and other essentials, including allowable monthly expenses.

 Form 433 requires the taxpayer to disclose: